Marine Experience Rhino Experience Vet Experience

 Project – Zululand Rhino Orphanage

 Summary – It is important to note that times vary depending on the age of the orphans at the facility and the time of the year.
-If an orphan is still on milk you can have between 1 and 6 feeds during the day as well as the possibility of night feeds.
-In summer months your day will start as early as 5am whereas in winter months, the starting time may be as late as 7am.
+If an orphan is still on the milk you can have between 1 and 6 feeds during the day as well as the possibility of night feeds.
+In the summer months, your day will start as early as 5 am whereas, in winter months, the starting time may be as late as 7 am.

-In the afternoons you will assist carers with bringing the rhinos in for the night as well as making sure they have enough dry food.
-Currently we have 2 hippos in our care who will also be fed in the afternoons.
+In the afternoons you will assist carers with bringing the rhinos in for the night and ensure they have enough dry food.
+Currently, we have 2 hippos in our care who will also be fed in the afternoons.